renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-logic.md

 The **Loop** component passes each `Data` object to a **Prompt** to be summarized.

 When the **Loop** component runs out of `Data`, the **Done** loop activates, which counts the number of pages and summarizes their tone with another **Prompt**.
-This is represented in Langflow by connecting the Parser component's **Data List** output to the Loop component's `Data` loop input.
+This is represented in Aiexec by connecting the Parser component's **Data List** output to the Loop component's `Data` loop input.

 ![Sample Flow looping summarizer](/img/loop-text-summarizer.png)